 Described as warm, convivial, relaxed and elegant, Boulestin is inspired by X. Marcel Boulestin, the renowned food writer, the world’s first TV chef and proprietor of the original eponymous restaurant, opened in 1927.

-Lighter dishes include Tuna Tartare and Quinoa Salad, Broad Beans & Courgettes.
+Lighter dishes include Tuna Tartare and Quinoa Salad, Root Vegetables, Apple, Caramelised Honey & Thyme Dressing

 If you’ve a sweet tooth (or even if you haven’t) our Sauternes Custard with Agen Prunes in Armagnac is like nothing else!